Skip to main content

 $parsers and $formatters are array of function defined on ngModelController.
-When there is change in values (view or model), the value is passed through the $parsers or $formatters pipeline to convert it according to the needs.$parsers (View to Model):
+When there is change in values (view or model), the value is passed through the $parsers or $formatters pipeline to convert it according to the needs.

-$validatorsand after validation the value is assigned to model. - These
+• Last return value is passed to $validators and after validation the value is assigned to model.

-$parsersfunctions are called array order (i.e. index 0 to n). $parsersare not called when there is change in model value programmatically.$parsersfunction must return some value.
-If it not, causes parse error and model value is set toundefined.
+• $parsers function must return some value.
+If it not, causes parse error and model value is set to undefined.

 HTML Code: